louie-tsai/dl_cluster_scripts/README.md

 Users need to copy the contents of the "Description" tab into a file like "instances.txt", so this file contains the DNS list of AWS instances.

-Here is an example of the instances.txt .
+Here is an example of the instances.txt.

 ![Selection_269](./images/Selection_269.png)

+### general usage

+This python script uses instances.txt as the input to configure the cluster automatically.